16 Business Expenses That Startups Waste Their Money OnBusiness Advice & Research

 Swag is great because you’re giving something away to prospective customers and that makes them feel good.
 But when you’re tight on cash, it’s better to give them things that don’t cost you money (and are more valuable).

 Ultimately, your goal is to delight your customers with your product and tactics like these will help you do so while also costing you significantly less in the short term.
 So focus on giving your knowledge away to your customers or offering them your product for free in exchange for feedback and data on how to improve it instead.

 When you’re contracting work out, it’s important to be very careful about who you choose to work with.
 Far too many consultants or service companies will be quick to take your money off your hands but provide little value in return and startups fall into this trap regularly.

 Tip: Focus on Their Results

 Consultants you want to avoid will provide vague advice and little proof that it works.
 Those worth hiring will always set realistic expectations of what your business can achieve and have a track record of providing those for other businesses too.

 How to Create a Sustainable Growth Strategy

 Sustained success in the startup world is a difficult thing to create.
-So we studied businesses who have achieved that success (as well as those who haven’t) and wrote up what we learned on our blog.
-Learn more about how to build a sustainable growth strategy here.
+So we studied businesses that have achieved that success (as well as those who haven’t) and wrote up what we learned on our blog.
+Or, learn more about how to build a sustainable growth strategy.